bmezaris/L-CAM/README.md

 --arch=VGG16_L_CAM_Fm \
 --img_dir='/ssd/imagenet-1k/ILSVRC2012_img_val' \
 ~~~
-We use relative for train_list and test_list so they are specified relatively to the project path (/L-CAM) in the .py files.
-The paths that must be specified externally is arch(from models' folder), snapshot_dir and img_dir, as in the example.
+We use relative paths for train_list and test_list so they are specified relative to the project path (/L-CAM) in the .py files.
+The paths that must be specified externally are arch(from models' folder), snapshot_dir and img_dir, as in the example.
 If the images are saved in the dataset folder, set --img_dir=path2datasetFolder/ILSVRC2012_img_train for the training stage and --img_dir=path2datasetFolder/ILSVRC2012_img_val for the evaluation stage inside the .sh files.
-Same for snapshot_dir and arch paramenters.
+Same for snapshot_dir and arch parameters.

 # Acknowledgement
 The training process is based on code released in the [DANet](https://github.com/xuehaolan/DANet) repository.